OffGridNetworks/fuse-box-create-react-app/packages/fuse-box-react-scripts-ts/template/README.md

 Create React App is divided into two packages:

-* `create-react-app` is a global command-line utility that you use to create new projects.
+* `fuse-box-create-react-app` is a global command-line utility that you use to create new projects.
-* `react-scripts` is a development dependency in the generated projects (including this one).
+* `fuse-box-react-scripts` is a development dependency in the generated projects (including this one).

-You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.
+You almost never need to update `fuse-box-create-react-app` itself: it delegates all the setup to `fuse-box-react-scripts`.

-When you run `create-react-app`, it always creates the project with the latest version of `react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.
+When you run `fuse-box-create-react-app`, it always creates the project with the latest version of `fuse-box-react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.

 To update an existing project to a new version of `react-scripts`, [open the changelog](https://github.com/offgridnetworks/fuse-box-create-react-app/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.